mnot/I-D/http-proxy-problem/draft.md

 networks can deploy proxies that do have Internet connectivity and then configure clients to use them.

-Such request routing using HTTP is seen as legitimate, as long as the request is still sent to the origin server that the user agent intended.

-However, some proxies may divert requests to servers other than the intended origin.
+Note that some proxies may divert requests to servers other than the intended origin.
 For example, there is anecdotal evidence that a small number of networks re-route requests for advertising servers to their own servers in an attempt to co-opt the associated revenue, or to replace ads with "blank"